yu-lab-vt/AQuA/README.md

 # Updates

+**8/20/2020:**

+This update makes loading preset step compatible with Matlab 2020b.

 **5/13/2020:**

 This update changes the exported table's extension from '.xlsx' to '.csv' to avoid the error when the number of detected events is huge.